xJonJos/E-Commerce-App/README.md

 ![ProShop](images/ProShop.png)

 # How to build this project locally?
-(Windows OS Only)

 Clone this repo using the below code.